gswain3316/pdsmanagement/README.md

 See below for our proposed schedule on next steps after Call for Code 2021 submission.

 1. Epic 2- District Endpoint
-- Availability of rice, wheat, coarse grain, sugar endpoint
+- Endpoint 1 : Availability of rice, wheat, coarse grain, sugar endpoint
-- Capacity of district endpoint
+- Endpoint 2 : Capacity of district endpoint
-- Request for rice, wheat, coarse grains, sugar endpoint
+- Endpoint 3 : Request for rice, wheat, coarse grains, sugar endpoint
-- Granting/ place order note for other states to accept request for rice, wheat, coarse grain, sugar
+- Endpoint 4 : Granting/ place order note for other districts to accept request for rice, wheat, coarse grain, sugar
-- Order status endpoint for showing the current status of the order placed by the district
+- Endpoint 5 : Order status endpoint for showing the current status of the order placed by the district

 2. Epic 3- FPS/TPDS Endpoint
-- Availability of rice, wheat, coarse grain, sugar endpoint
+- Endpoint 1 : Availability of rice, wheat, coarse grain, sugar endpoint
-- Capacity of FPS/TPDS other 2 endpoints not needed as the Disctrict administration and state govt has purchasing power
+- Endpoint 2 : Capacity of FPS/TPDS
+- other 2 endpoints not needed as the Disctrict administration and State Govt has purchasing power

 3. Epic 4- Ration card holder/ BPL Endpoint
-- Register for ration card endpoint
+- Endpoint 1 : Register for ration card endpoint
-- Available quota for ration for the month endpoint
+- Endpoint 2 : Available quota for ration for the month endpoint
-- Acceptance of ration by PDS
+- Endpoint 3 : Acceptance of ration by PDS

 ## Getting started